 - Payment terms: Ask if the payment can be made in affordable installments, such as paying a certain dollar amount per month over a year or two.

 - Remember that providers offer different benefits: Thus the aforementioned tips may not hold true for each policy.

-As long as it's not legally required of you, whether or not to get travel insurance is entirely up to you.
-If you have any more questions or need help deciding if visitors insurance is right for you and your visitors, our Customer Success Team is happy to help.
+As long as it's not legally required of you, the decision of whether or not to buy travel insurance will always be up to you.
+I If you have any more questions or need help deciding if visitors insurance is right for you and your visitors, our Customer Success Team of licensed travel insurance experts is happy to help.